Thin Film AlN Microbolometer for Very Long-Wave Infrared Detection: Optical Response and Absorber Design

 However, growing high-quality AlN at such low thicknesses is challenging, as the initial layers during deposition tend to be of poor quality \cite{beliaev2021thickness} and are likely to lose the optical quality required for efficient absorption at these thicknesses.
-Instead, absorber volume and thermal mass can be reduced via subwavelength perforations rather than using thinner layers \cite{sakoticMidInfraredPerfectAbsorption2024}, without any cost to optical quality; it was recently shown that optical properties of atomically thin layers can be mimicked by perforating a slightly thicker film on a subwavelength scale \cite{sakoticMidInfraredPerfectAbsorption2024, sakoticInfraredMetaplasmonics2025}.
+Instead, absorber volume and thermal mass can be reduced via subwavelength perforations rather than using thinner layers \cite{sakoticMidInfraredPerfectAbsorption2024}, without any cost to optical quality; it was recently shown that optical properties of atomically thin layers can be mimicked by perforating a slightly thicker film on a subwavelength scale \cite{ sakoticMidInfraredPerfectAbsorption2024, gubbinOpticalNonlocalityPolar2020 }.
 This approach can improve the optical, thermal, and mechanical stability of the absorber layer, as mentioned previously.

-Due to the ultrathin nature of the layer, the optical response scales equally with both fill factor and thickness; numerical simulations of the film perforated with holes at a 1 µm period shown in Fig.~\ref{fig:narrow3}(f), show that fill-factor-dependent optical properties of the structure very closely resemble thickness reduction in the TO band (previously shown in Fig.~\ref{fig:narrow3}(d)).
-Additionally, the subwavelength and periodic nature of the perforations gives rise to surface phonon-polariton (SPhP) modes that lie within the Reststrahlen band of AlN, which represent yet another avenue to explore for multiband, frequency-tunable absorption in this system.
+Due to the ultrathin nature of the layer, the optical response scales equally with both fill factor and thickness; numerical simulations of the film perforated with holes at a \SI{1}{\micro\meter} period shown in Fig.~\ref{fig:optical}(f) show that fill-factor-dependent optical properties of the structure very closely resemble thickness reduction in the TO band [Fig.~\ref{fig:optical}(d)].
+Additionally, the subwavelength and periodic nature of the perforations gives rise to surface-phonon-polariton (SPhP) modes that lie within the Reststrahlen band of AlN, which represent yet another avenue to explore for multiband, frequency-tunable absorption in this system.
 The coupling into SPhPs is weak in this particular parameter space; this can be improved by a proper choice of geometric parameters, which is outside the scope of the current work.

-Nevertheless, our proof-of-concept perforated AlN membrane shows a measured absorption of nearly $95\%$, Fig.~\ref{fig:narrow3}(e), higher than that of the flat membrane.
-The LO and SPhP modes are also observed in measurements, as predicted by simulations, although the SPhP mode is slightly blue-shifted compared to the simulation, which may be due to fabrication imperfections and nonlocal effects present in nanoscale phononic layers \cite{gubbinOpticalNonlocalityPolar2020}.
+Nevertheless, our proof-of-concept perforated AlN membrane shows a measured absorption of nearly 95\%, Fig.~\ref{fig:optical}(e), higher than that of the flat membrane.
+The LO and SPhP modes are also observed in measurements, as predicted by simulations, although the SPhP mode is slightly blue-shifted compared with the simulation, which may be due to fabrication imperfections and nonlocal effects present in nanoscale phononic layers \cite{gubbinOpticalNonlocalityPolar2020}.
 Remarkably, the extended spectra show that no significant features appear below the main TO band, all the way down to the NIR range.